inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/enduser-monitoring/enduser-monitoring-server.md

           requirement: NOT_EXISTS
 ```

-The following requirement types are currently be supproted:
+The following requirement types are currently be supported:

 | Type | Note |
 | --- | --- |